 About

-I am a PhD candidate in Electrical and Computer Engineering at Purdue University and a member of the Robot Vision Lab, under the guidance of Dr. Avi Kak.
-My research lies at the intersection of Natural Language Processing (NLP) and Computer Vision (CV), focusing on machine learning solutions for multimodal data analysis, with expertise in LLM evaluation, knowledge graph generation, inference, and anomaly detection [NeurIPS’24].
+I am a PhD student in Electrical and Computer Engineering at Purdue University and a member of the Robot Vision Lab, advised by Dr. Avi Kak.
+My research is in deep learning, focusing on interpretabilty solutions for deep learning models.
+I have had the opportunity to work with various industry collaborators for real-life problem solving throughout my PhD.
 Proficient in Python, PyTorch, and Deep Learning, I also bring strong skills in scientific communication, public speaking, and presentations, enabling me to effectively bridge research and impactful real-world applications.

 Previously, I contributed to research at the intersection of Computational Neuroscience and AI with Dr. Joe Makin.
 My work involved applying machine learning and deep learning techniques to decode speech and motion from neural data captured from both human and primate subjects.